LeslieDancey/FME_Desktop_Advanced/manual_schema_handling.md

 Now add a reference to the newly created user parameter.

 This can be done by locating the parameter in the operators panel and double-clicking it:

+This will create an expression like so:

+You should also change the Destination Attribute from PopulationDensity2001 to DensityResult.

+Click OK to accept the new expression and close the dialog.
+Notice that the ExpressionEvaluator parameters button turns from red to blue, meaning all is now correct.